unicodeveloper/mvrd/README.md

  - IssueDate
  - ExpiryDate

-*Please note that the array keys are case sensitive.*
+*Please note that the array keys are case sensitive and can only be used as shown above.*

 **Response Info for Developer**